Our Only Chance: Soundtrack

 La última (Banda Sonora Original) is the soundtrack album of the series by the same name, released on 2 December 2022 by Hollywood Records.
 All the songs were produced by Mauricio Rengifo and Andrés Torres.
 It includes eight songs performed by Aitana and eight acoustic tracks.
 The title track "La última" was released as a promotional single on 10 November 2022.

 Track listing

+All songs written by Aitana, Mauricio Rengifo and Andrés Torres, except where noted.